 Money, Money, Money.
 Kids believe it grows on trees and that parents have unlimited amounts of it.
 Or, maybe that’s just my kids?
 I don’t know but my kids seem to think money grows on trees around here!
-I work very hard for my money, and even though I rarely spend any of it on myself, I take pride in what I do spend my hard earned cash on.
+I work very hard for my money, being employed at a full-time job and investing wisely in stocks such as the air nz stock, and even though I rarely spend any of it on myself, I take pride in what I do spend my hard earned cash on.

 Recently I decided it would be a great idea to teach my two preteen girls who want all the latest in fashion, makeup and accessories what it’s like in the real world and asked them if they wanted to get a job.
 Now, Kyla is turning 12 on October 2nd and Ava 11 on August 12 so how could they get a job you ask?
 Well, a paper route!
 My son’s friend does it so I thought I’d look into it for them and as it turns out there were a few paper routes in our area in need of carriers.So, Kyla and Ava decided they’d like to do them and took on two routes each, and will be adding a fifth to split soon.
 With this I wanted my girls to know what it’s like to work hard for the things they want, my boys will be following suit as soon as they are old enough, and hopefully, they catch on as quickly as my girls.